juliand665/Dynamic-FPS/README.md

 This lets you resume playing almost instantly after switching back to the game:
 Instead of having to wait for up to a second until the next rendered frame comes along, the game checks back within 1/15th of a second.

+## Disclaimer

+Enabling the battery integration requires downloading an additional library at runtime.
+The mod contains the hashes for these files ahead of time and will verify them before usage.

+You may disable this behavior in the mod's settings, or [install the library yourself](GitHub/MANUAL_NATIVES_INSTALL.md) if you wish.

 ## License

 Dynamic FPS' code and translations are available under the [MIT license](LICENSE).